takushim/momomagick/README.md

 ```

 ### Before running scripts

-**Note:** You can skip this part if you are familiar with the command-line user interface.
+**Note:** You don't have to follow the steps below if you are familiar with the command-line user interface.

 You will have to update environmental variables before running scripts.
 1. Open PowerShell and move to the folder storing your images using the `cd` command.
 You can also open PowerShell in the current folder using File Explorer.